julianchurchill/text-adventure/README.md

   - HTML tag support in any description or text resultant from an action
   - Images are automatically centered, but must use wrap the img tag in <div align="center"></div> otherwise image will not be surrounded with line breaks and therefore will have nothing to be centred within.
 The align="center" property is redundant as it doesn't work but may be useful for future extensions so please include it.

-- [BUG] Order of exits can be confusing - reordered to this {North, West, East, South}
 - [BUG] Double new lines appear before and after talk phrases are printed
   - [FIX] SayAction was adding unnecessary new lines.
+- [BUG] Order of exits can be confusing - reordered to this {North, West, East, South}
+- [BUG] Auto scroll to the top of the unread text is too absolute - it doesn't take into account line spacing - it could do with adding a few pixels to the top (e.g. the margin/padding/line spacing divided by 2)
+  - [FIX] Add a few pixels to the top of the auto scroll

 - [TECHNICAL TASK] Seperation of content from framework so we can have one Android app + business logic and swap in different content for different builds
   - Mask images should be auto found by looking for resources starting with area-id.
 E.g. the mask filename for the town-area should be town-area_mask.png